 $1 = Kshs 102.

 ARM shares are trading between Kshs 36 – Kshs 37.

 ARM (Athi River Mining) Cement seems to have been grappling with a short-term debt burden.
-It was reported that an Indian firm Ultratech were interested in investing $125 million, a few weeks ago for a stake in the firm.
-But today’s results announced by ARM, which show a full year loss of Kshs 3.5 billion, 9blamed on an unrealised exchange loss of Kshs 3.7 billion) also came with a notice that the CDC Group, the UK government-owned development finance institution, has committed to invest Kshs 14 billion (~$140 million) for equity in the listed company.
+It was reported that an Indian firm Ultratech was interested in investing $125 million, a few weeks ago for a stake in the firm.
+But today’s results announced by ARM, which show a full-year loss of Kshs 3.5 billion, 9blamed on an unrealised exchange loss of Kshs 3.7 billion) also came with a notice that the CDC Group, the UK government-owned development finance institution, has committed to invest Kshs 14 billion (~$140 million) for equity in the listed company.

-CDC will become the largest shareholder in ARM, and the company will use $110 million of the new funding to reduce their short-term debt (payments stand at about $1.5 million per month) and which totaled $200 million at the end of 2015.
+CDC will become the largest shareholder in ARM and the company will use $110 million of the new funding to reduce their short-term debt (payments stand at about $1.5 million per month) and which totaled $200 million at the end of 2015.
 ARM shares have lost 2/3 of their value, now at 30 after trading as high as 80 in 2013

-A few days ago, CDC also announced an acquisition 10.7% of I&M Holdings, the parent group of I&M Bank.
+A few days ago, CDC also announced an acquisition of 10.7% of I&M Holdings, the parent group of I&M Bank.
 More detail here about ARM’s debt and fund-raising history, and when they kicked Bamburi, then a large shareholder, off their board.